 To be a good quarterback, the quarterback must have a positive attitude with a short memory.

 A positive attitude encourages other players to keep moving on, even when bad things happen.
 Football is a chaotic sport.
-Football players must be calm and collective amidst all of the chaos.
+Football players must remain calm and collected amid all the chaos.

 Quarterbacks, in particular, shouldn’t panic when things don’t go their way.